 "The funny thing is, I absolutely hate my job!
 I'm making plans to get away.
 Let me tell you about what I dream of doing..."

 (If you hate your job, you are finding something else to do next, right?
 Right?)

 But... what if you're job is boring?
 And, you're planning to stay?
 And, there's nothing you'd rather do?
 And, the story of how you got it is boring, too?

 Second, if you say, "There's a really wild story about how I got it..."
 Then, you will almost certainly remember some wild aspects of how you got it.
 It's gonna happen.
 The word "wild" can go into a lot of directions.
 Pick one and run with it!.

 The point is the same.
 Start strong and keep going in that direction.

 Here are your steps to greater success thinking-on-your-feet:

-- State a powerful statement of direction.
+- State a powerful statement to set your direction.

 - State it with strong, confident body language.